-On average, the observed trends depend a lot on the peptide sequence and less on the loading rate.
-Poly-Gly is the most susceptible to mechanical forces, likely because of its high flexibility.
-The difference in mean $\Delta$E2E between pulling and pushing increases with the loading rate.
+On average, the observed trends depend on the peptide sequence, and less on the loading rate.
+Poly-Gly is the most susceptible to mechanical forces, likely due to its high flexibility.
+The difference in mean $\Delta$E2E between pulling and pushing increases with loading rate.
 For the slowest pulling, the $\Delta$E2E is around 0\,nm, which indicates that the peptide conformation is not affected by mechanical force.
-For the highest loading rate pulling studied, poly-Gly is elongated by mechanical force by approximately 0.8\,nm on average.
+For the highest loading rate of pulling studied, poly-Gly is elongated by mechanical force by approximately 0.5\,nm on average.
 The spread of $\Delta$E2E values is so large that even for the highest loading rate, poly-Gly can become shorter (negative $\Delta$E2E) during the pulling fpMD.
 The effect of mechanical force during pushing is less apparent.
 Poly-Gly shrinks slightly on average for high loading rates.

 The trend in poly-Ala $\Delta$E2E is similar to that of poly-Gly, but weaker.
 With an increasing loading rate of the pull, the peptide extends slightly on average.
 The spread of $\Delta$E2E of poly-Ala is large regardless of the loading rate and type of applied force.
 Even for pushing simulations, poly-Ala may elongate and apart from the lowest loading rate the mean values of $\Delta$E2E are slightly positive.
-It means that the intrinsic dynamics of poly-Ala in CNT are not intensely affected by mechanical forces.
+This means that the intrinsic dynamics of poly-Ala in CNT is not intensely affected by mechanical forces.

 The smallest effect of pulling and pushing on $\Delta$E2E is observed for poly-Ser.
 On average, $\Delta$E2E remains zero for all loading rates and types of motion.
 However, $\Delta$E2E spans a wide range of values, similar to the other peptide sequences.
 This reflects the intrinsic properties of the peptide in the CNT observed also in the equilibrium simulations, rather than the effect of an external mechanical force.